tckmn/snowman-lang/doc/snowman.md

 If there is a type mismatch (if you give arguments of the wrong type to the operator), it is an error.

-Operators marked with an asterisk are not yet implemented.

 ### Numbers

 - `nde` (n) -> n: decrement